New course on digital media innovation:

 Join us and build your idea or concept into a product which makes a difference, retains users, unfolds on a mobile phone – and is worth paying for.

 The course is for journalists and editorial staff in the Nordics and Greenland, Faroe Islands and Åland.
-In May, we will select among the applicants to ensure participation across all of the Nordic countries.
-The deadline for your application is May 17th.

 Stay updated about how to apply, who you’ll meet, visit etc., sign up for updates right here.

 You will only be updated on this course.
 We take your privacy seriously and won’t share your email address with anyone.